JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 #### Differentiable Progamming

-Sensitivity testing is very common in actuarial workflows, but essentially it's often getting at understanding the change in one variable in relation to another.
+Sensitivity testing is very common in actuarial workflows, but essentially it's understanding the change in one variable in relation to another.
 In other words, the derivative!

 Julia has unique capabilities where almost across the entire language and ecosystem, you can take the derivate of entire functions or scripts.
 For example, the following is real Julia code to automatically calculate the sensitivity of the ending account value with respect to the inputs: